 Make Your Own Snack Bags

-This is a tip I recently got from my friend Erin at Simple Purposeful Living.
+This is a Money Saving Meal Prep Tip I recently got from my friend Erin at Simple Purposeful Living.
 She reminded me how much you can save by bagging your own snacks.
 My kids really get into this one.
 When we go to Aldi, I let them pick out a few different snacks.
 When we get home, they bag them up into individual snack bags.
 It has been working great for us and I love that it is an activity they can do while I am unloading groceries or washing up our new produce.

 It is a known fact that planning your meals can save you money!
 I try to sit down each week and write down a few meals we can have the following week.
 When my friend Erin created her meal planner, I couldn’t wait to get my hands on it.
 I get tired of being on my phone so an app just didn’t work for me.
 This meal planner has 52 pages so it will last for a full year.
 It also includes a tear off grocery list on every page that was the cherry on top for me!

-I hope you find these tips helpful!
-Please let me know what tips you would add to list as well.
+I hope you find these ideas helpful!
+Please let me know what money saving meal prep tips you would add to list as well.
 If you are interested, I also have a Healthy Meal Planning on a Budget Facebook Group that I would love for you to join.
 I am definitely no expert but I love communities that can come together and inspire each other.